Années folles: Economic growth

 The Années folles were also a period of strong economic growth.
 New products and services in booming markets boost the economy: radio, automobile, aviation, oil, electricity.
 French production of hydropower increases eightfold during the decade.
 Cheaper electricity favored industrial companies, which in 1928 had three of the top five highest market capitalizations on the Paris stock exchange and five out of the top ten, in a decade where total stock market valuation soared by a factor of 4.4.
 The 6th is a young innovative company, which is only fifteen Air Liquide, already has a global stature.
 The manufacturing production index reached in 1928 the level of 139 for a 100 in 1914, with very strong sectoral disparities: it is only 44 for the index shipbuilding 100 to steel and 422 to the automobile.
 The French overall index fell to 57 in 1919 and 50 in 1921, but already risen to 104 in 1924.
-It took 6 years to clear the shortage of energy caused by the reconstruction of the northern mines, that the Germans had drowned during the World War I.
+It took 6 years to clear the shortage of energy caused by the reconstruction of the northern mines that the Germans had drowned during World War I.